-- A large proportion of pupils at Elgin High School reside in areas of social and economic deprivation, 14% of the pupil roll from the 30% most deprived areas in Scotland.
-Offering group guitar lessons to pupils here will engage young people who otherwise would not participate in meaningful, quality music making opportunities outside school. - Project 3: SEBN Guitar Offering ukulele lessons to S1-6 pupils referred to the SEBN service ensures these pupils do not miss out on opportunities offered to their peers engaged in mainstream learning.
+- 12.9% of the pupils attending Elgin High School reside in SIMD quintile 1, this is significantly higher than the average number of pupils from SIMD quintile 1 attending any other Moray secondary school.
+Offering group guitar lessons to pupils here will engage young people who otherwise would not participate in meaningful, quality music making opportunities and experiences outside of the school environment.

+Project 3: SEBN Ukulele / Guitar

+- Offering guitar/ukulele lessons to S1-6 pupils referred to the SEBN service ensures these pupils do not miss out on opportunities offered to their peers engaged in mainstream learning.